The real story of psychiatry

 Patients with schizophrenia were found with 24% having chronic akathisia and 18% “pseudoakathisia” (only having objective symptoms).

 Studies of groups of persons who were taking antidepressants for a bipolar, or manic depression diagnosis found they will develop akathisia in 10 to 18% of cases.
-20
+30

 Other major side effects can include weight gain, sexual dysfunction, conditions resulting in heart, lung, and kidney failure, pneumonia, and death.

 Patients are not always informed of the potential side effects of the drugs they are being prescribed.
 A 2019 study found that 70% of more than 800 persons surveyed could not recall they had been informed of drug side effects when prescribed and 70% had tried stopping the drugs due to concerns over side effects (64%) and their long-term physical health (52%).
-21
+31

 In some cases, side effect information from drug trials is not made available.
 The risk of akathisia with SSRI antidepressants was known and yet withheld for years until finally disclosed.
 For example, it was known that 3.5% of Prozac patients either attempted or committed suicide due to the stresses of akathisia.

-At the time a Pfizer employee, Roger Lane, stated in a 1998 paper: “It may be less of a question of patients experiencing fluoxetine-induced suicidal ideation than patients feeling that ‘death is a welcome result’ when the acutely discomforting symptoms of akathisia are experienced on top of already distressing disorders.”
-22
+“It may be less of a question of patients experiencing fluoxetine-induced suicidal ideation than patients feeling that ‘death is a welcome result’ when the acutely discomforting symptoms of akathisia are experienced on top of already distressing disorders.”

 Some side effects will clear up when the drug is no longer taken however some will take months or years to resolve or as is the case of tardive akathisia or tardive dyskinesia (uncontrolled body movements and twisting) can be untreatable and permanent.